Oklahoma City Child Custody Lawyer

 - The mental and physical health of each parent

-- The geographic location of each parent's home
+- The geographic proximity of each parent’s home

 - Any history of domestic violence or abuse